 - For example, if your troop has a cumulative sales amount of 10 boxes, then you have collected $300 from customers.
 Since you’d still have to pay the minimum of $255 (15 boxes @ $17 each), your troops earnings would be $45 (kept from sales) plus about $30 (from the consultant’s passed-on commission) which is only about 25% earnings for the troop.

 Can I get samples beforehand to show potential buyers?

-- This is a great question, and one our own troop posed last year.
+- This is a great question, and one our own troop posed when we started.
 It depends on how quickly you are wanting to start your fundraiser.
-Order processing time for sample boxes is approximately 2wks currently, so I would not recommend planning on receiving sample boxes unless you are about a 2-3wks out from your goal date for fundraising.
-The pricing for sample boxes is the full price of $30 per box plus shipping; please let the consultant know directly if you would like to order sample boxes before your fundraiser.
-If you are ordering sample boxes, I would highly recommend also purchasing pre-printed order forms at the same time, since they are VERY inexpensive and most likely even less than you could print in color yourself, $2 for a pack of 25.
+Order processing time for sample boxes is approximately 1-2wks currently, so I would not recommend planning on receiving sample boxes unless you are about a 2wks minimum out from your goal date for fundraising.
+The pricing for sample boxes is the full price of $30 per box plus shipping; please let the brand partner know directly if you would like to order sample boxes before your fundraiser.
 For those who do not have time to order samples or prefer not to for another reason, it is fortunate that these greeting cards can be sold easily by using the materials provided above in the linked Resource Pack.